Query Attack by Multi-Identity Surrogates: The proposed QueryNet

 In this paper, we propose a novel attack framework QueryNet.
 As illustrated in Fig. \ref{fig:intro}, QueryNet crafts the query samples by multi-identity surrogates in the forward propagation, and uses NAS to adjust surrogates by the victim's feedback in the backward propagation.

-Concretely, QueryNet first exploits surrogates' GS and PS by generating various candidate AEs for one sample, and then selecting one of them with the highest (estimated) attack transferability $X^q$ for the query.
+Concretely, QueryNet first exploits surrogates' GS and PS by generating various candidate AEs for one sample, and then selecting one of them with the highest (estimated) attack transferability $X^q$ for the query, that is, the sample with the lowest surrogate's margin loss.
 This novel usage of surrogates yields diverse AEs but only queries the victim with the most effective ones, reducing extensive query times.
 After that, QueryNet improves surrogates' GS and PS by creatively adopting NAS to optimize the surrogates $S$, so that we could attack with better surrogates in the next query.

 In the forward propagation, QueryNet first crafts diverse candidate AEs $X_i$ by attacker $\mathcal{A}_i$ as $X_i = \mathcal{A}_i^\varepsilon(X, \cdot)$.
 After that comes the most significant and distinctive part of QueryNet, the self-evaluation of potential candidate AEs.
 The idea is to estimate an AE's transferability towards the victim by its transferability towards all surrogates, which is accessible and quantifiable as a weighted sum of surrogates' loss values.
 Accordingly, the overall forward propagation to craft the $k^\text{th}$ query sample at one iteration could be expressed as